West Texas Baja Offroad Area For OHV Driving

 The area is located 8 miles west of Loop 289 in Lubbock.
 Directions to WTB from Lubbock: Travel 3 miles West of Reese Center traffic light on Hwy 114 (West 19th).
 Look for the Santa Fe caboose on your left & turn right at the orange WTB sign (this dirt road is NCR 1100).
 Go 2 miles and turn right at the white WTB sign.
 Go 1/2 mile East and then 1/2 mile South to the parking area.

 Overall, West Texas Baja Offroad Area is the 3rd most popular OHV & 4wd jeep trail of all 15 OHV routes in Texas.
-Several of the better ohv/4wd trails are nearby West Texas Baja Offroad Area including Barnwell Mountain OHV Recreational Area, Primitive Acres OHV Guest Ranch, Shiloh Ridge and River Run ATV Park.
+Several of the better ohv/4wd trails are nearby West Texas Baja Offroad Area including Barnwell Mountain OHV Recreational Area, Shiloh Ridge, River Run ATV Park and Primitive Acres OHV Guest Ranch.